GAMINGNOOBdev/Vibe/README.md

 # Vibe
 This is a psp rhythm game project that randomly came into my mind while i was pressing random buttons (and triggers) to the music.

+## Download
+Make sure you use linux or windows.
+Fuck you, mac for not building properly, idrc tbh to fix it.
+Then just check the [actions](https://github.com/GAMINGNOOBdev/Vibe/actions) of this repo and just download the latest builds from there.

 ## Currently working parts of the game
 - Actual hit inputs & judgement
 - Proper hitobject positioning/movment